lukeasrodgers/ingredient_parser/README.md

 It is not, and will never be, perfect.
 If it can't separate out a name from an amount, it will fallback to just returning the whole string as the name.

+If passed an empty string as input, it will return an empty ingredient object, with `nil` values for `name` and `amount`.

 ## Installation

 Add this line to your application's Gemfile: